edumgt/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 This ties the lifecycle of the data to the lifecycle of the EC2 instance.
 Instance store is ideal if you host applications that replicate data to other EC2 instances or cluster-based workloads EBS can only be attahced to EC2 instances
+An instance store provides submillisecond latencies between the EC2 instance and the storage.
+Instance store type depends on the type of the EC2 instance

+Use case:
+- Temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content
+- Data that is replicated across a fleet of instances, such as a load-balanced pool of web servers

 # Amazon EBS
 Amazon Elastic Block Store is block-level storage that you can attach to an Amazon EC2 instance like an external drive. it is automatically replicated in its Availability Zone to prevent data loss from single points of failure Amazon EBS provides the ability to create backups of any EBS volume.
 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.
 Snapshots are stored redundantly in multiple Availability Zones using Amazon S3.
+Snapshot is a good way to take point-in-time backups of your data.
+The same snapshot can be used to instantiate as many volumes as you want.
 EBS can only be attahced to EC2 instances
+For throughput and transaction-intensive workloads at any scale.
+AWS recommends Amazon EBS for data that must be quickly accessible and requires long-term persistence. persist independently from the life of the instance With AWS Backup, you can centralize and automate data protection across multiple Amazon EBS volumes

 Features:
 - Detachable: You can detach an EBS volume from one EC2 instance and attach it to another EC2 instance in the same Availability Zone to access the data on it.